 Since social proof is so important, you can no longer ignore it.
 And that means you can’t ignore the places people are talking about your business.

 Those places typically include review sites, listings sites, and social media.
 You might be thinking “I’ve never set up my business on a review site, and I don’t have social media, so I’m good.”

 Unfortunately, that’s not how it works anymore.
 Just because you’ve never personally set up one of these sites for your business doesn’t mean there’s nothing out there.
-Consumers can add businesses to Yelp, Google My Business and Google Maps, and more to leave their feedback.
+Consumers can add businesses to Yelp, Google Business Profile, Google Maps, and more to leave their feedback.
 And if that feedback’s going unnoticed, that might not be a great look for you or your business.

-It’s important to own your web presence on these sites and take control of what people are saying about you.
+It’s important to own your online presence on these sites and take control of what people are saying about you.
 It’s also important to have a reputation management process for collecting and responding to reviews to improve your online presence.
 That way, people are seeing the social proof that you’re a great business.

 Here are a few ways to influence what people are saying about you online and make sure you’re showing consumers why they should choose your business:

-1. Manage your online reputation.
+1. Manage your online reputation